 The sailing cruise ship experience gently reminded us of our American Eagle Schooner experience with Maine Windjammer Association.
 But most of the similarities stop at their sails and beautiful craftsmanship since their size, crew, and where they sail differ greatly.

-Our cabin was spacious, the crew was incredibly friendly, and the food was good.
+Our cabin was spacious, the crew members were incredibly friendly, and the food was good.
 The onboard activities were just enough to give us options that kept us entertained but did not overwhelm us so that we had so much to choose from we couldn’t pick.

 We enjoyed an afternoon nap once or twice during our 7-night cruise, which, we admit, is a favorite cruise activity we indulge in when we get the chance.